8 Reasons to Move to Grand Junction, CO

 Meet the Grand Valley.

 Made up of Grand Junction, Fruita and Palisade, this region has so much to offer.
-Here are six reasons to move to the Grand Valley today.
+Here are eight reasons to move to Grand Junction and this amazing region.

 1. The outdoor options are simply amazing.